-We indemnify our directors and officers to the maximum extent permitted under the laws of the State of Delaware.
-We purchased directors and officers' insurance to insure our individual directors and officers against certain claims, including the payment of claims such as those alleged below and attorney's fees and related expenses incurred in connection with the defense of such claim.
+We indemnify our directors and officers to the maximum extent permitted under the laws of the State of Delaware and we have entered into Indemnification Agreements with each of our directors and executive officers.
+In addition, we purchased directors and officers' insurance to insure our individual directors and officers against certain claims and attorney's fees and related expenses incurred in connection with the defense of such claim.
 The amounts and types of coverage may vary from period to period as dictated by market conditions.
 Management is not aware of any matters that require indemnification of its officers or directors.